 - Let them have a playdate with friends or cousins

 - Take them window shopping for their next birthday/Christmas or whatever event gift

 The integral part of making them do something else is to let them explore.
 Make them understand that there is more to life than their gadgets.
 Going unplugged is not a punishment but an opportunity for the child to discover.

-Having a routine or a schedule will help you get them to disconnect with their gadgets.
+Having a routine or a schedule will help you get them to disconnect from their gadgets.
 While they take a break from their wired life, you can build responsibility and accountability by assigning tasks.
-Moreover, by letting them explore other aspects of their life, they may discover their calling for creativity, music and movement or some other activity other than using their gadgets.
+Moreover, by letting them explore other aspects of their life, they may discover their calling for creativity, music, movement or some other activity other than using their gadgets.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Please tell me if there's an app I can use to keep track of and control my 10year old daughters Internet usagr